fossabot/synse-prometheus/README.md

-synse-promethus is a prometheus exporter for synse-server's metrics.
-This enables you to ingest all your metrics into prometheus and use it for alerting/monitoring.
+synse-prometheus provides a [Prometheus][prometheus] exporter for the metrics being provided by your data center and IT equipment.
+You can use this, in conjunction with Prometheus to monitor these metrics and alert on them.

 # Kick the tires